enhsin/p5-vehicleDetection/README.md

 ---
 ### Feature extraction

-I use the training set provided by the [project](https://github.com/udacity/CarND-Vehicle-Detection) ([vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non-vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip)) to train my SVM classifier.
-I choose `sklearn.svm.svc()` with RBF kernel because the test score is better than the one fitted with linear kernel `sklearn.svm.LinearSVC()`.
+I use the training set ([vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non-vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip)) provided by the [project](https://github.com/udacity/CarND-Vehicle-Detection)  to train my SVM classifier.
+I choose `sklearn.svm.svc()` with RBF kernel because the test score is better than the one with the linear kernel.
 I extract spatial binary, color histogram, and HOG features using `extract_features` function defined in `lesson_functions.py`.
 The combined features are normalized by `sklearn.preprocessing.StandardScaler()`.
-The whole training process is described in cell #2 in my notebook, which will produce a trained SVM classifier.
+The whole training process is described in cell #2 of my notebook, which will produce a trained SVM classifier.

 Here are examples of HOG features in `Y`, `Cr` and `Cb` channels with (`orientation`, `pix_per_cell`, `cell_per_block`) set to (9, 8, 1).
 ![alt text](./output_images/hog.png "HOG")
 I choose `YCrCb` color space because it preserves the color under varying illumination conditions ([this](http://www.learnopencv.com/color-spaces-in-opencv-cpp-python/) is a good article to read).
-I also tried `HSL` color space, which was used in [Project 4](https://github.com/enhsin/p4-advancedLaneLines) to dectect lane lines.
-It seems to give more false negatives when processing the video stream.
+I have tried `HSL` color space, which was used in [Project 4](https://github.com/enhsin/p4-advancedLaneLines) to dectect lane lines.
+It seems to give more false negatives when it applys to the video stream.

 Channel `Cr` doesn't appear to be useful to detect the shape of the object, so I only use Channel `Y` for the HOG feature in the final pipeline.